 Turks & Caicos has the perfect antidote for your hectic lifestyle; nearly abandoned, blinding-white sand fringed by shimmering azure water, colorful coral reefs, crispy conch fritters and a sleepy, light-hearted atmosphere.
-Even as recent years have generated more tourist activity, more chain restaurants and more commercially driven experiences, Turks & Caicos still holds tight to its reputation as an exclusive and secluded getaway.
+While the destructive hurricanes of 2017 did impact the island, much of the damage has been repaired and its beaches are still as stunning as ever.
+Turks & Caicos holds tight to its reputation as an exclusive and secluded getaway.
 And regular vacationers to these skinny strips of white sand will tell you that they wouldn't have it any other way.

-Crime is rare in Turks & Caicos (though you shouldn't leave your valuables unattended).
-However, you will want to take precautions for the tropical weather.
-Drink plenty of (bottled) water while outside, and apply sunscreen at regular intervals.
+You will definitely want to take precautions for the tropical weather.
+Drink plenty of (bottled) water while outside and apply sunscreen at regular intervals.
 You may want to avoid strenuous outdoor activity for the first day of your trip, so that you can adjust to the heat.

 The Turks & Caicos Islands are popular for diving, but there are risks.
 Make sure to receive proper training, check the weather conditions and never dive alone – preferably, dive with an instructor.
 Also, be careful when ascending from a deep dive.
 Decompression sickness, or "the bends," can occur when divers come to the surface too quickly.
 A speeding resurface can cause nitrogen bubbles to form in the blood and tissue, resulting in joint pain, swelling, confusion and shortness of breath.
 Ascend slowly (no more than 30 feet per minute) and take breaks when surfacing after deeper dives.